clam-project/testfarm/README.md

 	* The generated public website is pure HTML + CSS + JavaScript pages.
 	* No server side PHP or Python is needed to visualize it.
 	* Server side Python scripts are used to collect remote client data.
 WSGI (recommended) or FastCGI.
-	* No database is required, it uses file based logs.
+	* No database is required, it relies on file based logs.
-	* It just depends on pure Python dependencies that can be installed in a virtualenv.
+	* It just depends on pure Python dependencies that can be installed on a virtualenv.
 * **Version Control Systems.**
 	* A client can monitor several repositories at once
 	* Supported VCS's: Subversion, Git